OlgaOmel/OlgaOmel/README.md

 ### Hi there 👋
 My name is Olga.
-I am an aspiring linguist.
 I am passionate about building machine learning models and data driven solutions to solve emerging language problems.
 Right now I am interested in Machine translation, Spellchecking and Voicebots/Chatbots.

 ----